forresttindall/ClearFeed-RSS-Reader/README.md

 A free and open-source minimalist RSS feed reader desktop application for Linux, macOS, and Windows.
 Completely private with no algorithms, no ads, no tracking, and fully offline capable.

+## Update: Sorry it was not ready, Beta v0.1.0 Coming soon!

 ## Screenshots

 ### Dark Mode